 Before starting your application, please make sure you have read all relevant information.

-The MSc in Health Economics, Outcomes and Management in Cardiovascular Sciences prepares students to explore new advisory, management and leadership roles within the healthcare field.
-This programme will expand your employment opportunities in related sectors including health care provider management roles, pharmaceutical- and medical devices industries, consultancies, government and non-governmental organisations.
-Upon graduation, you can expect to take on more responsibilities or shift your career focus towards the cardiovascular science field.
+The Executive MSc in Health Economics, Outcomes and Management in Clinical Sciences prepares healthcare professionals and scientists to explore new advisory, management and leadership roles.
+This programme will expand your employment opportunities in related sectors, including health care provider management roles, pharmaceutical and medical device industries, consultancies, as well as government and non-governmental organisations.
+Upon graduation, you can expect to take on more responsibilities or shift your career focus.

 The course language is English.

-This programme targets medical doctors, healthcare professionals, and scientists working on cardiovascular diseases.
-It has been designed to meet the needs of mid-career professionals who seek formal qualifications but cannot participate in a traditional full-time MSc programme.
+This programme is for medical doctors, healthcare professionals, and scientists working on cardiovascular diseases.
+It has been designed to meet the needs of future cardiology leaders who seek formal qualifications but cannot participate in a traditional full-time MSc programme.

 Tuition fees include: